pivotal/docs-tas-adapter/install-prerequisites.md

    > **Note:** If you are operating a Tanzu Kubernetes Grid or Tanzu Community Edition cluster, the Cluster Essentials are already installed.

 * cert-manager v1.5.3 or later for managing internal certificates.
-   * If you are installing on a Tanzu Community Edition workload cluster, see the [cert-manager documentation](https://tanzucommunityedition.io/docs/latest/package-readme-cert-manager-1.6.1/).
    * If you have installed Tanzu Application Platform v1.1 with a profile, this package is installed.
    * If you have installed Tanzu Application Platform v1.1 without using a profile, see [Install cert-manager, Contour, and FluxCD Source Controller](https://docs.vmware.com/en/Tanzu-Application-Platform/1.1/tap/GUID-cert-mgr-contour-fcd-install-cert-mgr.html).

-* Tanzu Build Service v1.5.0 or later for building images.
-   * If you have installed Tanzu Application Platform v1.1 with the `full`, `iterate`, `build`, or `light` profile, this package is installed.
-   * If you have installed Tanzu Application Platform v1.1 without using a profile, see [Install Tanzu Build Service](https://docs.vmware.com/en/Tanzu-Application-Platform/1.1/tap/GUID-tanzu-build-service-install-tbs.html).

 * Contour v1.18.2 or later for ingress control.
-   * If you are installing on a Tanzu Community Edition workload cluster, see [Contour Package](https://tanzucommunityedition.io/docs/latest/package-readme-contour-1.19.1/) in the Tanzu Community Edition documentation.
    * If you have installed Tanzu Application Platform v1.1 with a profile, this package is installed.
    * If you have installed Tanzu Application Platform v1.1 without using a profile, see [Install cert-manager, Contour, and FluxCD Source Controller](https://docs.vmware.com/en/Tanzu-Application-Platform/1.1/tap/GUID-cert-mgr-contour-fcd-install-cert-mgr.html).
    > **Note:** You must configure Contour's ingress to provision a LoadBalancer.
 See [Configure LoadBalancer for Contour ingress](https://docs.vmware.com/en/Tanzu-Application-Platform/1.1/tap/GUID-install.html#configure-loadbalancer-for-contour-ingress-7) in _Installing the Tanzu Application Platform Package and Profiles_.